carlos-a-enriquez/dask_k8s/README.md

 ## 3. Example notebooks
 To test the execution of [pySCENIC][4], the mouse brain dataset and the PBMC dataset were used.
-The custom notebooks adapted from the ["SCENIC" protocol][3] repository can be found [here](./project/SCENIC%20Protocol%20-%20Case%20study%20-%20Mouse%20brain%20data%20set.ipynb) and [here](./PBMC_project/PBMC10k_SCENIC_custom-polished-version.ipynb).
+The custom notebooks adapted from the ones that were published in the ["SCENIC" protocol][3] repository can be found [here](./project/SCENIC%20Protocol%20-%20Case%20study%20-%20Mouse%20brain%20data%20set.ipynb) and [here](./PBMC_project/PBMC10k_SCENIC_custom-polished-version.ipynb).

 [1]: ghcr.io/dask/dask